OTCDT/as-3-7-and-3-8-project-assessment-persona5guy/README.md

 ```

 ### Current Changes
-There is now a very simple sorting process based on the true priority only, using a key in the sort function
+There is now a very simple sorting process based on the true priority only, using a key in the sort function.
+This was decieded on as opposed to inserting the next section in the sorted section as that option was too complex.
+It was easier to just use the built in sort function

 ## Authors